 During MTR interviews, GOPP expressed their concern for not receiving the bi-annual progress reports to SECO although they receive all the studies and deliverables of project's consultants for review.
 The project team explained that progress reports are written in English while most of the consultants' reports are in Arabic.
+The team are also supporting GOPP in the national reporting requirements to MoHUUC and MoIC.

-The UN-Habitat procedures for procurement, personnel hiring and contracting has negatively affected the project and delayed the implementation.
-The long procurement and hiring processes delayed the re-hiring of project team members who resigned, and the assignment of consultancies needed.
+UN-Habitat procedures for procurement, personnel hiring and contracting has negatively affected the project and delayed the implementation.
+The long procurement and hiring processes delayed the rehiring of project team members who resigned, and the assignment of consultancies needed.
 For instance, Hayenna team had to take over some consultants' tasks in-house to avoid the lengthy re-tendering process.